Bosatsu Design Philosophy and Goals

 Differences with Starlark

-The biggest three differences between Bosatsu and Starlark are:
+The three biggest differences are:

-- there are no side-effects.
+3. there are no side effects